davidgasquez/handbook/content/programming.md

 ### Basic Principles

 * Simplicity: Each steps is easy to understand and modify.
 * Reliability: Errors in the pipelines can be recovered.
 Pipelines are monitored and tested.
+Data is saved in each step (storage is cheap) so it can be used later if needed.
+For example, adding a new column to a table can be done extracting the column from the intermediary data without having to query the data source.
 * Modularity: Steps are independent.
 * Consistency: Same conventions and design patterns across pipelines.
 * Efficiency: Low event latency when needed.
 Easy to scale up and down.